TYPES OF STEAKS AND HOW TO COOK THEM

 Cooking: Being a smaller, thicker steak, a pan-searing cook is ideal.
 Grilling also is a great option as well.

-Ribeye
+Ribeye Steak

-Cut From: Rib section
+Cut From: Rib section.

-Taste: Highly marbled, this sought after cut is tender and delicious
+Taste: Highly marbled, this sought after cut is tender and delicious.

 Cooking: Pan frying, broiling or grilling, this steak is relatively easy to cook and the melting fat gives it exceptional taste.

-Cowboy Steak aka Tomahawk
+Cowboy Steak aka Tomahawk Steak

-Cut From: Rib cut
+Cut From: Rib cut.

-Taste: Similar to the ribeye, these steaks are high in fat giving excellent marbling
+Taste: Similar to the ribeye, these steaks are high in fat giving excellent marbling.

 Cooking: Typically cut very thick (2+ inches each) these require a slow, low heat cook.
 Grilling or baking, let the inside cook slowly.
 You can always give it a quick pan-sear at the end for a crispy outside.